-The University of California, Berkeley Art Museum and Pacific Film Archive (BAMPFA) highlights the work of six exceptional graduate students from UC Berkeley’s Department of Art Practice in the museum’s 48th Annual Master of Fine Arts Graduate Exhibition.
-Each of the graduates — three of whom are receiving their first museum presentation — have created new work for the exhibition that goes on view for the first time beginning May 11.
+The University of California, Berkeley Art Museum and Pacific Film Archive (BAMPFA) highlights the work of five exceptional graduate students from UC Berkeley’s Department of Art Practice in the museum’s 49th Annual Master of Fine Arts Graduate Exhibition.

 This year’s graduates, Chrystia Cabral, Ricki Dwyer, Heesoo Kwon, Gabriella Willenz, and Connie Zheng have spent the past two years exploring new aspects of their art practices.
 Though each artist asks unique and thought-provoking questions, together they have created and analyzed personas and communities; scrutinized rapidly changing social politics; and explored the past, present, and future of their identities on a changing planet.

 Meet the graduates of UC Berkeley’s Master of Fine Arts program and hear them talk about their recent work.